 2.3 What does the Divi Builder do?

 The Divi Builder takes care of the design of your content.
-That is to say, the design of your pages (and possibly your articles).
+That is, the design of your pages (and possibly your articles).

-Note: activating a builder page is optional because WordPress allows you to natively create content within your pages and articles.
+Note: enabling a page builder is optional as WordPress natively allows you to create content within your pages and posts.

-The Divi builder therefore only intervenes within your "posts" (pages, articles or custom post type).
-And there is no other way: neither in the HEADER, nor in the FOOTER (because it is the theme that takes care of it).
+The Divi builder therefore only intervenes inside your "posts" (pages, articles or custom post types).
+And nowhere else: neither in the HEADER nor in the FOOTER (because the theme takes care of that).

 Here's what you can do with the Divi Builder:

-- Add animations to page loading or hover
+- Add animations when the page loads or when hovering

 - Mastering responsive rendering